Merkoba/Meltdown/README.md

 For when you have an idea but you can't use it right now because it would interrupt an operation.

-`/next what is speed of a falcon?`
+`/next what is the speed of a falcon?`

 Then when you are ready to use it just do `/next`.